idkwhatitshouldbeman/Notebookr_2/replit.md

 - Real-time content updates with automatic section assignment

 ### Database Schema Updates
+- Added username and password fields to users table for standalone auth
 - Added users and sessions tables for authentication
 - Added userId foreign key to notebooks for user ownership
 - All routes now enforce user-scoped data access for security